ANGulchenko/whatmade/README.md

 While this does not make the daemon useless, it does mean that the information it provides should be interpreted with care — critical thinking is still advised when reviewing the results.

+This daemon stores process data in the Extended File Attributes.

 ## Initial setup